tripleo1/awesome/README.md

 - [eclipse/xtext](https://github.com/eclipse/xtext) - Eclipse Xtext™ is a language development framework
 - [ericscharff/SmallWorld](https://github.com/ericscharff/SmallWorld) - Tim Budds Simple Smalltalk interpreter in Java
 - [fesh0r/fernflower](https://github.com/fesh0r/fernflower) - Unofficial mirror of FernFlower Java decompiler (All pulls should be submitted upstream)
+- [fluxtah/xtext-android-gradle-example](https://github.com/fluxtah/xtext-android-gradle-example) - Example of using xtext gradle plugin in an example project
 - [google/mail-importer](https://github.com/google/mail-importer) - Mail Importer for Gmail will upload the contents of a Thunderbird mail archive to Gmail and do its best to preserve the read state, flagged state, and folders of the messages.
 - [hassansartaj/cdst-toolkit](https://github.com/hassansartaj/cdst-toolkit) - A toolkit to automate the testing process of Cockpit Display Systems (CDS)
 - [hassansartaj/uast-toolset](https://github.com/hassansartaj/uast-toolset) - A toolset to support automated system-level testing of unmanned aerial systems (UAS).